EE (telecommunications): Criticism and controversies

 In early 2013, Ipsos MORI signed an agreement with EE, wherein Ipsos MORI would commercialise the data on the company's 23 million subscribers, for example "how many of the phone users checked their Facebook accounts, or the website of their favourite shop".
 Later that year, The Sunday Times revealed that Ipsos MORI had negotiated an agreement to sell this data to the police and other parties.
 The data included "gender, age, postcode, websites visited, time of day text is sent [and] location of customer when call is made".
 When confronted by the paper, the police indicated that they would no longer go ahead with the deal.
 Ipsos MORI defended its actions, while EE refused to comment.

-In April 2013, T-Mobile UK was embroiled in a mid-contract increase controversy when it applied an above Retail Price Index increase to many contract customers but refused to allow termination as allowed by the terms of the contract.
-A number of customers complained to CISAS about the conduct of T-Mobile UK, and its handling of the matter.

-In August 2014, EE started a new service where customers could queue-jump when phoning EE customer services for a one off cost of 50p to be fast tracked out of the queue to an available agent.
+In August 2014, EE started a new service where customers could queue-jump when phoning EE customer services for a one-off cost of 50p to be fast tracked out of the queue to an available agent.
 This sparked outrage among consumers who viewed the option as at extortionate charge for being put through promptly to a member of staff; something which should be standard.

 Later that month, EE was accused of trying to silence complaining customers on social media networks, such as Facebook and Twitter.
 Customers claimed that the company deleted their complaints on the company's Facebook page.
 The company discourages customers from posting their grievances in public, preferring private messages.

 In May 2015, EE became the most complained-about consumer landline and broadband provider, according to regulator, Ofcom.
 Complaints against the UK's largest mobile operator related to topics ranging from line faults, service and provision issues to bill problems.

 In January 2017, EE were fined £2.7 million by the regulator, Ofcom, for overcharging more than 32,145 customers.
+Users who called EE's customer services number whilst roaming within the EU had been charged as though they were calling from the United States.
 Despite calls to the EE telephone number from within the EU becoming free from 18 November 2015, EE continued to bill more than 7,600 customers until January 2016.
-The fine was also applied as punishment for users calling the 150 customer services number whilst roaming within the EU being charged as though they were calling from the United States.